migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-08-09 Fri:
+- Collaborated with Ulad to update harmony-test repo.
+Even it flexible to run various branches and not the default one, it's impossible to configure to run certain golang version instead of default.
+We were working on additional arguments which could be provided on start.
+- Created new version of commission split, where necessary to sign only 67% of the validators.
+It allows to skip waiting time for the rest of the validators, but requires code changes in the network and the signing layers, and i working to achieve it being stable.
+- Created new fix for the theoretical zero division issue, it does not happen, but when harmony nodes count will be zero, it will.
+Issue was provided by Soph.
+- Was reviewing Pull Requests, merging and providing feedback.

 2024-08-02 Fri: Updated golang to 1.22.
 With Ulad tested made additional tests golang 1.22.
 Version 1.22 does not have incompatibility or stability issues.
 Results can be found https://github.com/harmony-one/harmony/pull/4722/#discussion_r1702049235

 **Research on 1-Second Finality and Validator Rewards in Block Signing**